A facelift, or rhytidectomy, is a surgical procedure to improve visible signs of aging in the face and neck.

 Your face will be bandaged after the surgery, and removed usually 1-2 days later.
 If a drainage tube has been placed (usually behind the ear), it will also be removed 1 to 2 days after the surgery.
 Your dermatologist will remove your stitches in 5 to 10 days.

 Your doctor may prescribe medicines to relieve pain after the surgery.
 Expect to have swelling and bruising of the face.
 Cold compresses can help relieve these side effects.

-Interested in Facelift?
+Interested in Facelift Treatment?
 Book a consultation with a skin specialist today.

 *Treatment options may vary at each location.

 Please confirm your desired treatment is offered at your preferred location when scheduling.